hugsy/gef/docs/testing.md

 GEF entirely relies on [`pytest`](https://pytest.org) for its testing.
 Refer to the project documentation for details.

-Adding a new command __requires__ for extensive testing in a new dedicated test module that should be located in `/root/of/gef/tests/commands/my_new_command.py`
+Adding new code __requires__ extensive testing.
+Tests can be added in their own module in the `tests/` folder.
+For example, if adding a new command to `gef`, a new test module should be created and located in `/root/of/gef/tests/commands/my_new_command.py`.
+The test class __must__ inherit `tests.base.RemoteGefUnitTestGeneric`.
+This class allows one to manipulate gdb and gef through rpyc under their respective `self._gdb` and `self._gef` attributes.

 A skeleton of a test module would look something like: